David Littleproud: Leadership of National Party

-Littleproud challenged incumbent Nationals Party leader Barnaby Joyce along with Darren Chester in a three-way contest for the leadership of the party on 30 May 2022 after the incumbent Liberal/National Coalition government lost office to the Labor opposition.
-The Nationals party room got bigger, however, their coalition partner suffered massive seat losses due to Joyce's unpopularity in those particular seats being used against them.
-Littleproud was elected Leader of the National Party with Perin Davey as deputy, replacing Joyce.
+Littleproud challenged incumbent Nationals Party leader Barnaby Joyce along with Darren Chester in a three-way contest for the leadership of the party on 30 May 2022, after the incumbent Coalition government lost office to the Labor opposition at the 2022 federal election.
+The Nationals increased their parliamentary numbers at the election, however Joyce's unpopularity in metropolitan electorates was attributed as a factor in the loss of some Liberal seats.
+Littleproud was elected to replace Joyce as leader of the National Party, with Perin Davey as deputy.
+The Nationals, per longstanding policy, did not release the results.